Site Map

 There is normally very little electrical activity in a muscle while at rest.
 Inserting the needles can cause some electrical activity, but once the muscles quiet down, there should be little electrical activity detected.

 When you flex a muscle, activity begins to appear.
 As you contract your muscle more, the electrical activity increases and a pattern can be seen.
-This pattern helps your doctor determine if the muscle is responding as it should.
+This pattern helps your provider determine if the muscle is responding as it should.

 What Abnormal Results Mean